 - are going to own and live in the home for at least three years.

 You'll find the definition of a ‘second chancer’ in our eligibility section, but it’s typically someone who is in a similar financial situation to a first home buyer.

 2. Ready to buy

-Once you’re ready to buy, and you know you’re eligible for a KiwiBuild home, you need to fill in an online application to prove you meet the KiwiBuild requirements.
-This is called pre-qualification and once the KiwiBuild team confirms your pre-qualified status, you can enter ballots for KiwiBuild homes.
+Once you’re ready to buy, and you know you’re eligible for a KiwiBuild home, you need to fill in an online application to prove you meet the KiwiBuild requirements, and meet with a bank or lending institute to discuss your mortgage options.
+This is called the pre-qualification stage.

-Your pre-qualification will remain valid for six months, so it’s a good idea to familiarise yourself with the system and the documentation you will require, and apply only when you see a KiwiBuild home you would like to buy.
+Your pre-qualification will remain valid for six months, so it’s a good idea to familiarise yourself with the system and the documentation you require.
+Make sure you’re ready to apply when you see your ideal KiwiBuild home coming to market.

 Download the Deed of Covenant

 At least 50,000 KiwiBuild homes will be built in Auckland to help meet the growing demand for housing in our biggest city.